danekja/discussment/README.md

 __DiscussionPanel__ creates a panel which contains a discussion.
 This panel can be used below a article like a discussion about the article.
 The panel contains an input field for adding a new post and listing all posts and their replies.

 __ForumPanel__ creates a panel that contains a forum.
 The forum is ready for use on a separate page.
 The panel manages category and topics with discussions.
-The userId can create categories and topics according to their own needs, where forum users can create discussions.
+The user can create categories and topics according to their own needs, where forum users can create discussions.

 ## Readme: discussment-example
 The example shows a simple use of the __discussion-ui-wicket__ library.

-- How to add a userId with his permissions to the discussion.
+- How to add a user with his permissions to the discussion.
 - How to use the __DiscussionPanel__ below a article.
 - How to use __ForumPanel__ as a seperate forum.